The Parking Ticket

-"The Parking Ticket" is the 12th television play episode of the first season of the Australian anthology television series Australian Playhouse.
+"The Parking Ticket" is the 12th television play episode of the first season of the Australian anthology television series Australian Playhouse, which consists of 13 half-hour plays, written by Australian authors and created at the ABC-TV's studios.
 "The Parking Ticket" was written by Max Colwell and Michael Wright and directed by Henri Safran and originally aired on ABC on 4 July 1966.
 It was one of the first credits for Michael Wright who would die in a car crash in 1969.

 Plot

 Bob Rankin receives a parking ticket and discovers he lives in a world of aggressive inspectors.
 The father of a man who has seduced a young woman is given a ticket by the father of the girl.